Bhinmal: Monuments

+In popular culture

 A documentary made on Bhinmal, My Beautiful Village Bhinmal, by Azad Jain, won "Best Documentary-Writing" Award in Rolling Frames Short Film Summit, Bangalore, in 2014.
 It was also screened at the Ekotop Junior Film Festival; Slovak Republic, Europe; Pink City Short Film Festival, Jaipur; and Wanderlust Film Festival, Jaisalmer.
 Newspapers from Rajasthan mentioned it as it was the only film in the festival about a Rajasthani village and its people.